BlakeCLewis/kc60se/README.md

   * LEDs should be off, and keyboard does not work;
   * if for some reason that doesn't work, (CAREFUL) while keyboard is plugged in, momentary jump pads 5 &amp; 6 to enter bootloader;

  I found that flashing the firmware through a USB hub did not work consistantly.
-It ouwld finish with errors.
-Keybaord make partially work.
-Plugged into the comupter it worked everytime.
+Most of the time it would finish with errors, but keyboard may partially work.
+If plugged into the computer it flashes with no errors.

  ### HHKB/Querty - default layer - WKL:
   ```